opensearch-project/documentation-website/_benchmark/commands/command-flags.md

 ## telemetry-params

 Enables setting parameters for telemetry devices.
-Accepts a list of comma-separated key-value pairs, each of which are delimited by a colon, or a JSON file name.
+Accepts a list of comma-separated key-value pairs, each of which are delimited by a colon or a JSON file name.

 ## on-error